Career Collaborative Team

-Nancy Vescuso, Senior Program Director – As the Senior Program Director Nancy has overall responsibility for all of the services Career Collaborative offers.
+Nancy Vescuso, Vice President of Workforce Development – As the Vice President of Workforce Development Nancy has overall responsibility for all of the services Career Collaborative offers.
 She and her team not only provide services for our job seekers but also work with employers and volunteers.
-Nancy has over 20 years of experience in leadership roles creating and managing programing that helped organizations and their employees’ to grow including Fidelity Investments, the Brigham and Women’s Hospital, Massachusetts Eye and Ear Infirmary, Systems Engineering Inc., the Unitarian Universalist Urban Ministry, and her own management consulting business.
+Nancy has over 20 years of experience in leadership roles creating and managing programming that helped organizations and their employees’ to grow including Fidelity Investments, the Brigham and Women’s Hospital, Massachusetts Eye and Ear Infirmary, Systems Engineering Inc., the Unitarian Universalist Urban Ministry, and her own management consulting business.
 She is also a career coach who has helped many people navigate the world of work and move ahead in their careers.
 Nancy is committed to helping people break through the cycle of poverty by securing careers, not just jobs, which can sustain a family.
 Nancy holds a BS from Emerson College, a ME from Boston University in International Educational Development and an MA from Michigan State University.
 Back to top.

-Lauren Gray, Employer Partnership Manager – Lauren joined Career Collaborative in 2007 and since then has helped many clients to achieve their career goals.
+Lauren Gray, Associate Director of Employer Relations – Lauren joined Career Collaborative in 2007 and since then has helped many clients to achieve their career goals.
 Her work includes coaching job seekers, developing relationships with employers and coordinating the student internship program.
 Prior to Career Collaborative, she served as a member of the Jesuit Volunteer Corps in Sacramento, CA where she provided direct service to homeless men and women.
 Lauren holds a BA in English from the College of the Holy Cross, a Graduate Certificate in Workforce Development and a Master’s Degree in Non-Profit Management from Northeastern University.
 Back to top.

-Mary Rae, Instructor/Community Outreach Coordinator – Mary started as Office Manager at Career Collaborative because, although she did not have much experience in non-profits, she wanted to help people.
+Mary Rae, Director of Education and Community Engagement – Mary started as Office Manager at Career Collaborative because, although she did not have much experience in non-profits, she wanted to help people.
 She was excited about our mission and willing to pitch in wherever we needed help.
 In 2007, she became Instructor/Community Outreach Coordinator.
 Before joining Career Collaborative, she was a Crisis Intervention Volunteer at a domestic violence organization in Florida and President of the PTA in her community.
 Mary also has years of professional experience in publishing, radio, educational television, and theater.
 Mary is a graduate of the University of Iowa and holds two Master’s degrees, one of them a MFA in creative writing from Columbia University.
 Back to top.

-Marsha Smith, Office Manager – Marsha returned to Career Collaborative in 2011 from On-Site Insight, Inc where she served in as the Office Manager and Business Development Associate for more than 9 years.
+Marsha Smith, Director of Operations and Administration – Marsha returned to Career Collaborative in 2011 from On-Site Insight, Inc where she served as the Office Manager and Business Development Manager for more than 9 years.
 She brings 10 years’ administrative experience to her key role in supporting the mission, program and clients.
-Marsha has a BA in Criminology and Psychology from the University of Texas at Dallas.
+Marsha has a BA in Criminology and Psychology from the University of Texas at Dallas and is currently pursuing her Master’s of Science degree in Nonprofit Management and Philanthropy from Bay Path University.
 Back to top.